Anne de Montmorency, 1st Duke of Montmorency: Wealth and estates

 With many offices to his name, by 1560 Montmorency enjoyed an annual income from his various positions of 32,000 livres (pounds).
 This direct income from the crown did not include the revenues he received from his many estates and territories across the kingdom.
 With his various estates factored in, Montmorency enjoyed an income of around 180,000 livres in 1548, which dwarfed the income of the Bourbon-Vendôme princes of the blood that sat at around 71,000 livres.
 At the end of his life in 1567, Montmorency enjoyed pensions totalling 45,000 livres, alongside his income from the office of Constable which was around 24,000 livres, and an income from his land of 138,000 livres.

 Indeed, by land the Montmorency were the wealthiest non-royal family in France.
 It was said that they had more than 600 fiefs to their name.
 Alongside his great wealth, the Montmorency family could count on more clients than any other 'private' family in the kingdom.
-Montmorency had great landed interests in the Pays de l'Oise, Vexin, Picardie, Bourgogne, Normandie, Champagne, Angoumois, Berry and Bretagne.
+Montmorency had great landed interests in the Pays de l'Oise, Vexin, Picardy, Burgundy, Normandy, Champagne, Angoumois, Berry and Brittany.